The Most Romantic Places In The Salzkammergut (Including Hallstatt)

 When the air is freezing among the lakes and a magical atmosphere spreads along the Salzkammergut the most enchanting season has started.
 The beginning of the winter season is the Advent with romantic sceneries and the famous Austrian ‘Christkindlmärkte’ (Christmas markets).

 The scent of punch and incense is in the air and you hear Christmas songs along the streets.
-It’s the perfect time for a
+It’s the perfect time for a romantic getaway to spend Christmas in Austria at Lake Wolfgang.

-Winter in the Salzkammergut is off course THE season for all winter sports fans.
+Winter in the Salzkammergut is of course THE season for all winter sports fans.
 You can go cross-country skiing or snowboarding, tobogganing, ice skating or snowshoeing.
 The options are almost endless as well as the routes.

 It doesn’t matter if you are a sophisticated skier or standing on a snowboard for the first time, in the Salzkammergut you will definitely find the right slopes for your skills and on top, you can enjoy the scenic surroundings while sliding down the snowy slopes.

-Skii Regions in the Salzkammergut are spread along 300 km ski slopes and 8 different areas:
+Ski Regions in the Salzkammergut are spread along 300 km ski slopes and 8 different areas:

 - Postalm – ski region of the locals